Skip to content

 Doing the groundwork

 Preparation is crucial to ensure a smooth, efficacious learning opportunity.
 This is true whether it is delivered physically or virtually.
-Setting the aims and objectives of the sessions ensures both educators and students (undergraduate, postgraduate and trainee clinicians, but we’ll call them students from now on) are clear on what skills or lessons will be elicited from the session.
-Here are somethings to consider whilst setting up the clinic:-
+Setting the aims and objectives of the sessions ensures educators and students (undergraduate, postgraduate and trainee clinicians, but we’ll call them students from now on) are clear on what skills or lessons will be elicited from the session.
+Here are some things to consider whilst setting up the clinic:-

 1. Set the agenda

-Inform and consent patients and parents in advance.
-Let them know that the consultation (via video or telephone) will be led by the student initially and that you will be in the same virtual room to observe.
-The consultation will then be led by the student.
-After the initial consultation, the call will be paused (or the patient will be placed in the virtual waiting room) to give the student an opportunity to discuss their findings and develop differential diagnoses with the senior doctor.
-Then let the family know that you will be calling them back after five or ten minutes to continue the consultation.
+After the initial consultation, the call will be paused (or the patient will be placed in the virtual waiting room) to allow the student to discuss their findings and develop differential diagnoses with the senior doctor.
+Then, let the family know you will call them back after five or ten minutes to continue the consultation.

-Studies have shown that both patients and consultants are fully receptive to student-led consultations.
+Studies have shown that patients and consultants are fully receptive to student-led consultations.
 There is no drop in quality for students seeking to explore the lived experiences of their patients, and patients themselves can provide a wealth of education far beyond any textbook.

-2. Decide on the nature of the clinic – first presentation or follow up?
+2. Decide on the nature of the clinic – first presentation or follow-up?

 From personal experience, I would allocate at least 40-60 minutes for a new patient.
-The first half of the consultation should be given over to the student to take a robust history.
+The first half of the consultation should be given to the student to take a robust history.
 The next ten to fifteen minutes should then be spent discussing the differential diagnosis and plan with appropriate reasoning.
 Doing this, when the dialogue is only between the clinician and student, can help the formative element of these clinics.
 Then, the clinician can bring the patient back to the virtual room to discuss the management plan.

 3. Focus on developing clinical skills